AlbertoSH/FliteTrakr/README.md

 Although this reactive version allow us to use it in other environments this improvement isn't free.
 We pay the cost of setting up the `Observable` structures.
 So depending of the environment we should choose wisely

-The default version is the synchronous one.
-In order to change to the reactive one go to the `build.gradle` file and look for these lines:

-    //mainClassName = "com.github.albertosh.flitetrakr.sync.Main"
-    mainClassName = "com.github.albertosh.flitetrakr.reactive.Main"

-Just change the line that is commented so it looks like this

-    mainClassName = "com.github.albertosh.flitetrakr.sync.Main"
-    //mainClassName = "com.github.albertosh.flitetrakr.reactive.Main"

-You could just change the `mainClassName` but this way changing from one to the other is quicker